Should I File a DBA?

 Sometimes!
 Banks often require businesses to have a DBA if you want to set up a business bank account.
 But it's best to check with your bank here.
 Some banks do not require it and you may simply use your social security number.

 Can someone else register the same name?

 No. But this only applies to the fictitious name/assumed name/trade name.
-The main thing to know is that a DBA is not a trademark.
-So, some states will register businesses that have the same name as yours.
+The main thing to know is that a DBA is not a state or federal trademark.
 If you want to protect the brand name itself on a state and/or federal level, you will want to look into filing a state trademark application or a federal trademark application.
 Click HERE to learn more about protecting your trademark.

 If you are a sole proprietor and are ready to take your business to the next level, consider registering your business as an LLC.
 TLP is here to help you navigate the ins and outs of registering your business with our DIY LLC Registration Guides HERE.
 These guides will take you step-by-step through the process of registering your LLC all on your own.
 They include all necessary links, important definitions of terms you'll see while registering your LLC, additional information related to annual dues, and information to help you find any necessary licenses in your state and local county.

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract or specific legal situation.